-The Fort Worth City Council is responsible for legislation, policy formulation, and setting the overall direction of government.
+The Fort Worth City Council is responsible for legislation, policy formulation, and setting overall direction of setting of the government.
 This includes the approval of financial policies which establish and direct the operations of the City of Fort Worth ("City").
-The City Manager is responsible for carrying out the policy directives of the City Council and managing the day-to-day operations of the executive departments, including the Financial Management Services Department ("FMS").
-This policy shall be administered on behalf of the City Manager by the Chief Financial Officer/Director of FMS ("CFO").
+The City Manager and the Assistant City Managers are is responsible for carrying out the policy directives of the City Council and managing the day-to-day operations of the executive departments, including the Financial Management Services Department ("FMS").
+This policy shall be administered on behalf of the City Manager and the Assistant City Managers by the Chief Financial Officer/Director of Finance FMS ("CFO").

-This policy defines and provides the guiding principles with respect to the financial management of leases and subscription-based information technology arrangements ("SBITAs") for the City of Fort Worth ("City").
-The objectives of this policy are to ensure consistent lease practices in accordance with Generally Accepted Accounting Principles ("GAAP") and applicable regulatory agencies in the setting up and reporting of leases meeting the Governmental Accounting Standards Board ("GASB") standards.
+This policy defines and provides the guiding principles with respect to the financial management of leases and subscription-based iInformation tTechnology arrangements agreements ("SBITAs") for the City of Fort Worth ("City").
+The objectives of this policy are to ensure consistent lease practices in accordance with Generally Accepted Accounting Principles ("GAAP") and applicable regulatory agencies in the setting up and reporting of lLeases meeting the Governmental Accounting Standards Board ("GASB") requirements standards.
 Controls are created to establish, maintain, and enforce a sound system of operational procedures and internal control objectives.
 These controls address the decentralized nature of the processes associated with leases and SBITAs while also providing standards and acceptable controls for these activities.

 All employees of the City, including uniformed employees in positions who are responsible for performing fiscal operations described herein, shall apply the principles of this policy.
 This may include, but not be limited to, staff who enters into a lease and/or SBITA, receives right to use assets and monitor use.
-Further, this policy shall cover all funds and right of use assets under the fiscal control of the City Manager, Mayor and City Council.
+Further, this policy shall cover all funds and right of use assets under the fiscal control of the City Manager, and the Mayor and City Council.